filamentphp/filament/packages/admin/docs/10-testing.md

 });
 ```

-If you ever need to only set a page action's data without immediately calling it, you can use `setPageActionData`.
+If you ever need to only set a page action's data without immediately calling it, you can use `setPageActionData()`:

 ```php
 use function Pest\Livewire\livewire;